How to Spend 5 Days in Puerto Rico

 Faro de Los Morrillos Lighthouse

-Faro de Los Morrillos, also known as “El Faro”, is the most beloved sight in the city of Cabo Rojo.
+Faro de Los Morrillos, also known as “El Faro,” is the most beloved sight in Cabo Rojo.
 It is located at Los Morrillos Peninsula, sitting elegantly on top of limestone cliffs that drop 200 feet into the Caribbean Sea.
-You can go climb the stairs to the top of the lighthouse for a panoramic view of the Caribbean Sea.
+You can climb the stairs to the top of the lighthouse for a panoramic view of the Caribbean Sea.
 If you walk west on the hiking trails surrounding the lighthouse facing the ocean, you’ll come across limestone cliffs with hidden caves and natural bridges.

 La Playuela